Ernest-Yoyowah/javascript-concepts-qna/functions-and-scope-qna.md

 }
 ```

-9. Write a function that calculates the average of an array of numbers.
+9. **Question:** Write a function that calculates the average of an array of numbers.

 **Answer:**
 I will use an arrow function.
 First, I will declare my function: